lbr88/bazarr_autotranslate/README.md

 - Queues translation requests using Bazarr API.
 - **Concurrent scanning and processing**: Scanner runs independently from translation workers, allowing new items to be detected while processing continues.
 - **Priority queue for new items**: Newly added content is prioritized and translated first, so users don't wait through the entire backlog.
+- **Web interface**: Real-time monitoring and control of translation queues with ability to force scans and prioritize items.
 - Configurable scanning intervals and worker concurrency.
 - Logs actions and errors for easier monitoring.